MatthysDev/slidesHeroes/README.md

 # Mdx slides template

-I make this project with mdx-deck slides to have a template
+I make this project with mdx-deck slides

 ## Start the project